 If the enamel on your pet needs a sealant, we use Oravet.
 It significantly reduces plaque and tartar formation by creating an invisible barrier that helps prevent bacteria from attaching to your pet’s teeth.

 Just like in people, routine preventive care is critical to proper dental hygiene.
+This was discussed at the very beginning of this page.
 This saves your pet from extended periods of pain and unnecessary tooth loss, and can save you the expense of the veterinary care needed to treat advanced dental disease.
 Your pet’s teeth should be checked every 6-12 months by one of our doctors, especially if it has already had gingivitis and had its teeth cleaned.
 Any pet that has had periodontal disease should be checked every 3 months.
 One of these check ups can be accomplished when your pet is brought to our hospital for yearly booster vaccinations.

 Due to the short life span of pets in relation to people, proper home care of your pet’s teeth becomes an important health measure.
 When brushing the teeth there are some common sense things to do to make the process go smoother.
 One of our technicians will demonstrate some of these techniques with one of our hospital cats (they love the attention).
 It is important to remain calm and patient, since for most pets having something put into their mouths is a new experience.
 With a little tincture of time, the procedure progresses smoothly. also, it is highly advantageous to start the brushing process at an early age.